What Is Whole Life Insurance?

 This is an important (and often ignored) aspect of whole life insurance.
 Whereas term insurance primarily has one function, whole life has two functions.

-Beyond the obvious, whole life also insures against other financial risks like:
+Beyond the obvious death benefit, whole life insurance also insures against other financial risks like:

 - Chronic illness